 we will take this amount from your fixed rate deposit

 account.
+You may therefore get back less than you first invested.
 You can ask us to pay the money in your fixed rate

 deposit account into another savings account with Scottish Widows Bank or your nominated external account.